lgatto/TeachingMaterial/missing/README.md

-It is recommended to use **hot deck** methods (nearest neighbour (**left**), maximum likelihood, ...) when data are missing at random.Conversely, MNAR features should ideally be imputed with a **left-censor** (minimum value (**right**), but not zero, ...) method.
+It is recommended to use **hot deck** methods (nearest neighbour (**left**), maximum likelihood, ...) when data are missing at random.
+Conversely, MNAR features should ideally be imputed with a **left-censor** (minimum value (**right**), but not zero, ...) method.

 ## In `MSnbase`